nicolay-r/blog/_posts/2022-08-19-arekit-collection-bind.md

             yield doc_id, filename
 ```

-Then since we deal with objects, mentioned in text, based on annotation files (`*.ann` extensions by default),
+Then since we deal with objects, mentioned in text, based on annotation files
+(`*.ann` extensions by default),
 there is a need to declare an `EntityCollection`.
 This collection allows to access to entities by its values.
 Some values might be sinonymous, i.e. different but related to a single entity.
 Our collection does not provide information on how synonyms might be grouped and therefore, in the snippet
 below we declare an empty and exapandable collection.
+> **NOTE:** We adopt stemmer-based collection which supports grouping by lemmatized version of the given word;
+as for lemmatized AREkit provides a wrapper over Mystem (for Russian words)

 ```python
 class CollectionEntityCollection(EntityCollection):